-Narcotic drugs can be derived from opium – hence the name “opioids.”
-The opium plant grows in various locations throughout the world.
-These drugs relieve pain.
-They reduce the intensity of pain signals reaching the brain and affect those brain areas controlling emotion, which diminishes the effects of a painful stimulus.
-Opioids also may produce feelings of euphoria.
+Derived from the opium plant that grows in various locations worldwide, narcotic drugs are commonly used to relieve pain and experience euphoria.
+They act by reducing the intensity of pain signals reaching the brain and affecting those brain areas that control emotions, which, in turn, diminishes the effects of a painful stimulus.

-Our bodies naturally produce certain opioids, such as endorphins.
-These are known as endogenous opioids.
-Those produced outside the body are known as exogenous opioids and can be extremely addictive.
-They can be ingested orally, smoked or taken intravenously.
-The Drug Enforcement Administration classifies opioids as Schedule I, Schedule II or Schedule III, depending on their medical benefit and addictive properties.
+The Drug Enforcement Administration (DEA) classifies opioids as Schedule I, Schedule II or Schedule III, depending on their medical benefits and addictive properties.

 - Pinpoint pupils